Hypfer/Valetudo/docs/_pages/installation/dreame.md

 The `file.tar` part will of course be different.

 After downloading the firmware image tar to your working directory (`/tmp`), it should be untared: `tar -xvzf dreame.vacuum.pxxxx_fw.tar.gz`.

-Now, make sure that the robot is docked and then run the newly extracted installation script: `./install.sh`.
+Now, make sure that the robot is docked.
+If you got space issues, you can unplug the USB stick.
+Then run the newly extracted installation script: `./install.sh`.

 The robot will install the rooted firmware image and then reboot **on its own**.
 Please be patient.